-Dinner with the folk from Skillogalee Wines – Friday 10th October 2014
+Dinner with the folk from Skillogalee Wines – Friday 10th October 2014.
+SOLD OUT

 I am very excited to announce that we have managed to get hold of Dave and Diana Palmer all the way from the Clare Valley, South Australia to come and host a dinner in the private dining room at Gliffaes on the 10th October.
 The idea will be for Dave and Diana to present one of their wines with each course and talk about their wines and winemaking around the Clare Valley in general.
 This not going to be a dry (far from it) academic discourse on ph levels and such like but more of a romp through the vineyards and the viticultural year.

 A bit of background on Skillogalee Wines

 When Dave and Diana Palmer left the UK, it was supposed to be for a three-year stint in Papua New Guinea where Dave had found a job.
 Six years later, work took them on to Canberra, three years further on Dave had begun his own business.

 By this point Skillogalee had already entered their lives, mainly because they’d drunk plenty of it with the eldest son of the owners.
 Being on the inside track they heard the winery was for sale….so naturally they sold the house and sports car, packed up the kids and the cat and moved to South Australia.